ImMau14/web-portfolio/src/content/projects/en/tscrapingbot.md

 The underlying technologies may evolve in the future to further enhance the bot's efficiency.

----

-Bringing this project to life has been a truly fascinating journey.
+> Bringing this project to life has been a truly fascinating journey.
 The idea stemmed from my desire to find a way to analyze any webpage using AI, making it as simple as sending a message.
-During the process, I delved into the intricacies of Telegram updates and gained valuable experience with Supabase and Render deployments.
+During the process, I delved into the intricacies of Telegram updates and gained valuable experience with Supabase and Render deployments.<br/><br/>

-This project marked my first significant tool as a programmer—one I continue to use and refine to this day.
+> This project marked my first significant tool as a programmer—one I continue to use and refine to this day.